sahilyousafp/sahilyousafp/README.md

 ## What I'm Building

 For the past 6 months, I've been working with an interdisciplinary team to create a **structural prediction and generation tool** tailored for architects in the **early conceptual stages of design**.
-The goal is to empower architects with real-time, AI-assisted decision-making capabilities—bridging intuition with structural insight.
+The goal is to empower architects with real-time, AI-assisted decision-making capabilities bridging intuition with structural insight.

 ## Why I Care